Correlation Detection and an Operational Interpretation of the Renyi Mutual Information: Introduction

 \section{Introduction}

 In order to distill useful measures of R\'enyi mutual information and R\'enyi conditional entropy from a plethora of possible definitions, it is important to find out which definitions correspond to relevant operational quantities.
-For this purpose, let us consider how efficiently an arbitrary bipartite correlated state $\rho_{AB}$ on systems $A$ and $B$ can be distinguished from product states when the marginal of $\rho_{AB}$ on $A$ is known to be $\rho_A$.
+As such an operational task, let us consider how efficiently an arbitrary bipartite correlated quantum state $\rho_{AB}$ on systems $A$ and $B$ can be distinguished from product states when the marginal of $\rho_{AB}$ on $A$ is known to be $\rho_A$.
 This problem can be regarded as the problem of detecting correlations in the state $\rho_{AB}$.
-Formally, we consider the following binary \emph{composite hypothesis testing} problem for $n$ copies of such a state\footnote{ We want to consider the speed with which the probability that we erroneously support the state $\rho^{\otimes n}_{AB}$ when the actual state is a product state of the form $\rho^{\otimes n}_A \otimes \sigma^{\otimes n}_B$ under a constraint for the opposite error.
-As is explained later, this problem can be discussed as the Hoeffding bound and Stein's lemma under this formulation.}: \begin{description}[itemsep=0mm] \item[Null Hypothesis] The state is $\rho_{AB}^{\otimes n}$. \item[Alternate Hypothesis] The state is of the form $\rho_A^{\otimes n} \otimes \sigma_{B^n}$ with $\sigma_{B^n}$ any state on $n$ copies of $B$. \end{description}
+More precisely, we want to consider the minimal probability that we erroneously select the state $\rho_{AB}$ when the actual state is a product state of the form $\rho_A \otimes \sigma_B$, under a constraint for the opposite error.
+This problem can be studied as the Hoeffding bound and Stein's lemma for the following sequence of binary \emph{composite hypothesis testing} problems for $n \in \mathbb{N}$: \begin{description}[itemsep=0mm] \item[null hypothesis] The state is $\rho_{AB}^{\otimes n}$. \item[alternative hypothesis] The state is of the form $\rho_A^{\otimes n} \otimes \sigma_{B^n}$ with $\sigma_{B^n}$ any state on $B^{\otimes n}$. \end{description} The literature on quantum hypothesis testing is mostly focused on hypothesis testing against a simple hypothesis~\cite{ogawa04,ogawa00,nussbaum09,noetzel13,nagaoka07,nagaoka01,nagaoka06,mosonyiogawa13,mosonyi14,audenaert07,tomamichel12,li12,hiai91,hayashi07}, except for the papers \cite{kumagai13,hayashi06,brandao10}.